marcsingleton/marcsingleton.github.io/content/posts/project-structure.md

     │   └── make_plots/
-    ├── reports/              <- Formal reports compiled from individual results; not necessary for many projects ├── logs/                 <- Log files produced by workflow managers and other programs ├── README.md             <- Give a high-level overview of the purpose and structure of the project ├── LICENSE.txt           <- Include a license to be explicit about how others can use your code!
+    ├── reports/              <- Formal reports compiled from individual results; not necessary for many projects ├── logs/                 <- Log files produced by workflow managers and other programs ├── workflow.nf           <- Workflow file; here a Nextflow file, but many options are available ├── README.md             <- Give a high-level overview of the purpose and structure of the project ├── LICENSE.txt           <- Include a license to be explicit about how others can use your code!
     ├── requirements.txt      <- Requirements file for reproducing the project's computing environment